 Register now and grab your free ultimate anatomy study guide!

-Distribution and anatomy of the radial nerve.
+Anatomy, distribution and function of the radial nerve.

 Hello again, everyone.
 This is Matt from Kenhub!
 And in this short tutorial, we will discuss the anatomy, innervation, and distribution of the radial nerve.